SpeedyCraftah/secure-stash/README.md

 - Take away trust in JavaScript's Crypto API in generating random keys by adding a manual entropy mode such as mouse/keyboard inputs.
 - Securely erase the stash files when deleted by overwriting the file with random bytes (effectively performing a DoD5220.22-M-compliant wipe on the stash files).

-## How to run?
-- Copy `config.dev.js` and save as `config.js`, then change the config values to suit your requirements.
-- Ensure node.js is installed, run `npm install`, then run `node index.js` to start the server.

 ## Potential security threats
 - If an attacker were to obtain access to the server, they could modify the served front-end JavaScript to send the key to the server or some other remote location so that the data on the server can be decrypted, or skip encryption all-together and send uploaded files unencrypted.